jotavare/jotavare.github.io/docs/x86_assembly_nasm/operations/shift_operations.md

 section .text
     .global _start
 _start:
-        move eax, 2 ; 0010 = 2
+        mov eax, 2 ; 0010 = 2
         shr eax, 1  ; shift the bits to the right one spot -> 0001 = 1
-                    ; this equivelent to dividing by 2 but it's faster
+                    ; this equivalent to dividing by 2 but it's faster
 ```

 ----